 Geller put in a decent performance in horror flick The Grudge (and its sequel) and went on to do a Lindsay Lohan/Armie Hammer, playing twins in TV thriller The Ringer.

-As if that wasn’t enough she joined Robbin Williams (RIP) in father/daughter sitcom The Crazy Ones and is now joining husband Freddy Prinze Jnr as the voice of a character on Disney XD’s Star Wars Rebels.
+As if that wasn’t enough she joined Robbin Williams (RIP) in father/daughter sitcom The Crazy Ones and starred alongside husband Freddy Prinze Jnr as the voice of a character on Disney XD’s Star Wars Rebels.

 Alyson Hannigan (Willow)